BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-02-22-Chris-Gabriel_Hyperchain-Labs.md

 https://www.hyperchainlabs.com/blockchain-101

 <br>
-At XChain2, Mr. Gabriel will discussing:
+At XChain2, Mr. Gabriel will be discussing:
 <br>
 <br>
 <p><b>The Importance of Governance in a Permissioned Blockchain </b></p>